-It is the testimony of this author that when he was converted, from crime to Christ, he was not connected with any church and had no real knowledge of the bible.
-He was virtually illiterate and was directed, by other Christians, to an Assemblies of God church, in Aylesbury, in January, 1970.
-He learned to read by reading the bible and classical Christian literature, and soon realized that the doctrines of grace were those truths taught in the bible, but not in the Assemblies of God Church he attended, or other churches he had visited in Aylesbury.
+It is the testimony of this author that, when he was converted-from crime to Christ-he was not connected with any church and had no real knowledge of the Bible.
+He was virtually illiterate and was directed by other Christians to an Assemblies of God church in Aylesbury, in January 1970.
+He learned to read by reading the Bible and classical Christian literature and soon came to realise that the doctrines of grace were the very truths taught in the Scriptures-though not taught in the Assemblies of God church he attended, nor in other churches he had visited in Aylesbury.

-After a period of four years and learning to read the bible and a range of classical Christian literature he joined Bierton Strict and Particular Baptists Church, on the, 8th January, 1976.
-At which time he was received as a member of the Bierton Society of Particular Baptists1, a church founded in 1831.
+After a period of four years, during which time he diligently studied the Bible and a range of classical Christian literature, he joined the Bierton Strict and Particular Baptists Church on the 8th of January, 1976.
+At that time, he was received as a member of the Bierton Society of Particular Baptists, a church founded in 1831.

-It was here he gave an account of his becoming a Christian and conversion, and being received into membership of the church, but this was not without some difficulty.
+It was at this point that he gave an account of his conversion and Christian experience, and was formally received into the membership of the church-though this was not without some difficulty.

-This personal account of joining the Bierton Strict and Particular Baptists church, may be viewed in the YOUTUBE video, Chapter 20, 'I Join The Bierton Strict and Particular Baptists2, Which is an extract taken from the book, 'Let Christian Men be Men'.
-Also, the Articles of Religion, of the Bierton Church, may be viewed, in the Appendix 1, of this book.
-Or the YOUTUBE video, Bierton Strict and Particular Baptists, Articles of Religion,
+A personal account of joining the Bierton Strict and Particular Baptists Church may be viewed in the YouTube video, Chapter 20: I Join the Bierton Strict and Particular Baptists, which is an extract taken from the book Let Christian Men Be Men.
+Also, the Articles of Religion of the Bierton Church may be found in Appendix 1 of this book, or viewed in the YouTube video Bierton Particular Baptists - Articles of Religion, 1831.